tomcritchlow/tomcritchlow.github.io/_posts/2020-07-23-indie-biz-canvas.md

 - What is the avg length of a client engagement?
     - What triggers a client project ending?
 How can you reflect / identify these earlier?

+## My own reflections

 I spent a few hours (yes it took me that long!) mulling these and sketching out some answers and you can get a feel for it here:

 [![](https://i.imgur.com/f0wQtdL.png)](https://i.imgur.com/f0wQtdL.png)

 Note - I think the right stance here is to use the text on the left as journaling and the grey areas on the right as a mood board.
 The aim is to create an open, exploratory sense of your practice - NOT to create a definite, polished "one pager" for your business.

+I'm still opening up and mulling some of the ideas but a few things I realized about my own practice:
+- Google is such a core part of client's perception of me and yet I never ever reference Google.
+How to expose this part of my identity more publicly? (without talking about the times I cried in the office lol)
+- I do a lot of writing but almost none of it is tied to arcs and narratives clients care about!
+The handful of times I've written about decentralized branding, content & brand etc have driven client interest directly.
+I should do more of that.
+- I have no beef in my public persona :(
+- Executive sparring is a key piece of personal growth and definitely the *next* type of work I'm after

 ## Go make your own!